th3ranger/JaveScript-Cash-Register/README.md

 var sally = new StaffMember("Sally",5);
 var bob = new StaffMember("Bob",10);

-// Create yourself again as 'me' with a staff discount of 20% var me = new StaffMember("Zach", 20);
+var me = new StaffMember("Zach", 20);

 var cashRegister = {